taimax13/github_exercises/01_getting_started.md

 origin
 ```

-Push the local git history to your GitHub repo.
+Now that you've connected the local and remote repositories, save the local git history to your GitHub repo.
 Remember above when you committed changes to the local git, now you are going to push those committed changes to your GitHub repository.
+The current version of your project folder from your computer will be saved to GitHub.
 When first connecting local to remote, the command is `git push -u origin master`.

 ```python
 git push -u origin master